Examining Similar and Ideologically Correlated Imagery in Online Political Communication: Abstract

 \section{Abstract}

-This paper investigates the kinds of visual media US national politicians share on Twitter, how a politician's use of these various types of imagery reflects their political position, and identifies a hazard in using standard methods for image characterization in assessing political visual media.
-While past work has yielded useful results in investigating politicians' use of imagery in social media spaces, that work has focused primarily on photographic media, which may not be sufficient given the variety of visual media shared in such spaces (e.g., infographics, illustrations, or memes).
-This work instead uses clustering to characterize eight broad types of visual media US national politicians share in Twitter, where we find most politicians share a variety of types of imagery.
-Using three popular deep learning models to characterize imagery, results also show that how a politician distributes their imagery across these clusters is correlated with their overall ideological position.
-A qualitative assessment of these images reveals regularities among imagery used by liberal and conservative politicians, where conservative politicians tend to share patriotic imagery while liberals tend to share information-laden imagery.
-This analysis also reveals that all three image characterization models group images with vastly different semantic meaning into the same clusters, as confirmed in a post-hoc analysis of hateful memetic imagery.
-These results suggest that, while image-characterization techniques do identify general types of imagery that are correlated with political ideology, these methods miss critical semantic and politically relevant differences among images.
-Consequently, care should be taken when dealing with different varieties of imagery shared in online spaces.
+This paper investigates visual media shared by US national politicians on Twitter, how a politician's variety of image types shared reflects their political position, and identifies a hazard in using standard methods for image characterization in this context.
+While past work has yielded valuable results on politicians' use of imagery in social media, that work has focused primarily on photographic media, which may be insufficient given the variety of visual media shared in such spaces (e.g., infographics, illustrations, or memes).
+Leveraging multiple popular, pre-trained, deep-learning models to characterize politicians' visuals, this work uses clustering to identify eight types of visual media shared on Twitter, several of which are not photographic in nature.
+Results show individual politicians share a variety of these types, and the distributions of their imagery across these clusters is correlated with their overall ideological position -- e.g., liberal politicians appear to share a larger proportion of infographic-style images, and conservative politicians appear to share more patriotic imagery.
+Manual assessment, however, reveals that these image-characterization models often group visually similar images with different semantic meaning into the same clusters, which has implications for how researchers interpret clusters in this space and cluster-based correlations with political ideology.
+In particular, collapsing semantic meaning in these pre-trained models may drive null findings on certain clusters of images rather than politicians across the ideological spectrum sharing common types of imagery.
+We end this paper with a set of researcher recommendations to prevent such issues.